Currently set to Index

 10. Interest deduction

 This is often overlooked but is a valuable deduction.
 If you borrow money to invest in your business and pay interest, the interest that you paid is tax-deductible.
 Also, let’s say you borrow money from the bank or credit card or some other source and have to pay interest on that money, but a good tax strategy is to intern charged interest to your corporation that interest paid by the corporation to you will be tax deductible for the corporation.
-The interest income received by you from the corporation would be offset by the interest that you have to pay to the third-party bank or credit card company resulting in zero income tax except at a personal level for yourself.

 Start Reducing Your Corporate Tax Today!